yxlow07/yxlow07.github.io/content/blog/naic.md

 7. [Evaluation and Results](#evaluation-and-results)
 8. [Conclusion and Future Work](#conclusion-and-future-work)

 If you are looking for the link to the classifier, [click here](/kuih-classifier).
-The model currently is **not** hosted online but you can download it from [this repository](https://github.com/yxlow07/naic-model-2025) and run it locally.
+The model currently is **not** hosted online, but you can download it from [this repository](https://github.com/yxlow07/naic-model-2025) and run it locally.

 ## Introduction and Task Description <a name="introduction"></a>